History

 Architecture

-The castle was built on top of a high hill, on an isthmus between two lakes.
-So nature provided good protection from the east and west, and also from the north, where the watercourse connected both lakes.
-Only in the south the plateau had to be cut off by a ditch, probably filled with water from the surrounding lakes.
+The castle was built on the top of a high hill, on an isthmus between two lakes.
+Nature provided good protection from the east and west, and also from the north where the watercourse connected the two lakes.
+Only in the south, the plateau had to be cut off by a ditch, probably filled with water from the surrounding lakes.
+The entire complex occupied a large area, as it consisted of two baileys and an upper ward measuring approximately 30 x 27 meters, located in the corner of the inner bailey.

-The main and probably the oldest brick element of the castle was a large, square main tower with a brick, gothic decoration in the form of white plastered ogival blendes and patterns made of zendrówka bricks.
-Its four storeys, with residential interiors, were separated by wooden ceilings, except for the lowest basement storey covered with a rib vault.
-Also, the upper floor was originally covered with a vault, which was probably replaced with a ceiling in the 16th century.
-It served a residential function as it was heated by a fireplace.
-Two curtains of the wall adjoined the tower, separating, together with the other three curtains from the south-east, an irregular, small courtyard.
-Its eastern part was occupied by buildings, probably having three floors, perhaps the second wing was also located at the western wall.
+The main and probably the oldest brick element of the castle was a large, almost square main tower measuring approximately 11 x 10.5 meters.
+It was built of bricks in a Flemish bond, with external facades decorated with white plastered, ogival blendes and patterns made of black zendrówka bricks.
+Such a representative, intricately designed appearance in a remote castle, which was not the seat of the commandry, may have resulted from its border location and the desire to impress opponents.
+The interior of the tower was divided into four floors serving residential functions, separated by wooden ceilings, except for the lowest ground floor covered with a cross-rib vault.
+The upper floor was also originally covered with a vault, which was probably replaced with a ceiling in the 16th century.
+It served a residential purpose because it was heated by a fireplace.

-The core of the Ludsen castle from the south and south-east was adjacent to two outer baileys, separated by a ditch about 8 meters deep.
-While the second outer ward was probably fortified only with wood and earth fortifications, the first outer ward was surrounded by a perimeter of an irregular stone and brick defensive wall.
-Its thickness was not too great, it varied between 1.3 and 1.5 meters, so the sidewalk for defenders was widened with a wooden porch with beams embedded in the openings in the wall.
+The core of the Ludsen castle from the south and south-east was adjacent to two baileys, separated by a ditch about 8 meters deep.
+While the outer bailey was probably fortified only with wood and earth fortifications, the inner bailey was surrounded by a perimeter of an irregular stone and brick defensive wall.
+Its thickness was not too great, it varied between 1.3 and 1.5 meters, so the wall-walk was widened with a wooden porch with beams embedded in the openings in the wall.
 The defenders were protected by a battlement.
-The wooden and earth fortifications of the second outer ward were to be strengthened by about six towers, some of them could also be made of wooden construction, like most of the economic buildings in the outer ward.
+The wood and earth fortifications of the outer bailey were to be strengthened by about six towers, some of them could also be made of wood, like most of the economic buildings in the outer bailey.

 Current state

-Remains of the castle fortunately avoided the demolition for the building materials, thanks to which two walls of the main tower, part of the eastern buildings and fragments of the defensive walls have survived to this day.
-Entrance to the ruins is free.
+Remains of the castle fortunately avoided the demolition for the building materials, thanks to which two walls of the main tower and a short section of its third wall, some of the eastern building and low fragments of the defensive wall have survived to this day.
+The decorative elements of the tower’s facade are especially noteworthy.
+In the walls of the adjacent wing, traces of the chimneys of the former castle kitchen and several windows are still visible.
+Admission to the castle area is free.

 bibliography: